 Transitions are the perfect tools to help you smooth out the change from one scene to another or to add some style to your video project.
 Most editing tools have extensive transition libraries, and you can usually add a transition by simply dragging over the adjoining ends of two clips in your timeline.

-Music and sound effects are also a vital part of any film project.
+Music and sound effects libraries are an essential part of any film project.
 You can generally import music and other sound files in the same way you added your sample video footage.
 The only difference is that you will need to drag them to your timeline’s audio track, which should be below the main video sequence.
+For best results, you may want to crack open your best audio editor (or even a free audio editor) to refine the track before adding to your project.

-Step 5: Check out advanced video tutorials specific to your video editor
+Step 5: Find support specific to your video editor

 To become a real video editing pro, other skills you’ll need include color grading, keying, and video stabilization.
 If you can get your head around these techniques, you’ll be able to remove unwanted motion from your movie, communicate specific moods, and swap out your backgrounds.